C00kie-/squirrel.lu/ARM_microcontroller_programming.md

 ## ARM Microcontroller programming with OpenOCD and GDB

-Topic: Running OpenOCD on a machine to run On-chip debugging with GDB.
-This first tutorial covers the installation and configuration for OpenOCD on a debian based machine, for ARM chip debugging.
+This first tutorial covers the installation and configuration for OpenOCD on a debian based machine.

 [About the STM32](https://en.wikipedia.org/wiki/STM32) ![stm32](pictures/STM32F103C8T6-ARM-STM32-1-1.webp)